vasupradharamac/Tweetie/README.md

 <h2> Feed </h2>

-The home page displays the feed of the user.
+The home page displays the user's feed.

 The feed comprises of the tweets of the user and also the tweets of their followers/people they follow.